Chapter 3

 • Memberships in various organizations: Affiliations with clubs, societies, and other groups.

-Now that we're familiar with some common types of sensitive information in OPSEC, let's explore approaches we can take to protect this data.
-These protections vary widely based on your personal situation and unique threat model, so always refer to your threat model.
+Now that we know some of the common sensitive information in OPSEC, we can move on to approaches to protect this information.
+These protections also vary greatly based on your personal situation and your unique threat model.
+Always take a look at your threat model.

 Personal Identifiable Information (PII)

-• Encrypt files and documents containing PII using robust encryption algorithms like AES.
-Avoid rolling your own encryption; use proven algorithms and audited implementations.
+• Encrypt files and documents containing PII using strong encryption algorithms such as AES.
+Never create your own encryption; use an algorithm that has been proven to be secure and an implementation that has been audited.

 • Minimize the collection and retention of unnecessary PII.
-Provide your PII only when absolutely necessary, and consider using a pseudonym or fake identity where possible.
+Provide your PII only if you have to, and there is no other way around it.
+If you have the chance to avoid providing your PII and use a pseudonym or a fake identity, do it.

-• Store physical documents containing PII, such as passports, in secure locations with surveillance systems like CCTV.
+• Store physical documents containing your PII, like your passport, in a safe place with surveillance systems like CCTVs.

 Financial Information

-• Use secure connections (HTTPS) when accessing financial websites like banks.
+• Use secure connections (HTTPS, for example) when accessing your bank website or any other financial website.

-• Regularly monitor your financial accounts for unauthorized access and enable warning features where available.
+• Regularly monitor your financial accounts for unauthorized access and enable warning features if your bank provides them.

-• Enable transaction notifications for all transactions to stay informed about any suspicious activity.
+• Enable transaction notifications for all transactions so you are alerted to any suspicious activity on your accounts.

 Account Credentials

-• Never share account credentials via email or unencrypted messaging platforms.
-Use encryption or secure messaging apps like Signal for sensitive information.
+• Never share your account credentials via email or unencrypted messaging platforms.
+If you must share them, use encryption or a secure messaging app like Signal and enable auto-delete for the message.

 Digital Footprint and Metadata

-• Use a pseudonymous VPN or Tor (depending on your threat model) to mask your IP address and encrypt internet traffic.
+• Use a pseudonymous VPN or Tor (highly depending on your threat model) to mask your IP address by encrypting and rerouting your internet traffic.

-• Use privacy-focused search engines like DuckDuckGo or StartPage, or host your own search engine like Searx.
+• Use privacy-friendly search engines like DuckDuckGo and StartPage or host your own search engine like Searx.

 Communication Content

 • Always use end-to-end encryption when communicating.
-Choose messaging apps like Session and Signal for strong encryption and minimal metadata storage.
+Use messaging apps like Session and Signal, which have strong encryption and store little metadata.

-• Avoid sharing sensitive information over unencrypted channels like public Wi-Fi networks.
+• Avoid sharing sensitive information over unencrypted channels, such as public Wi-Fi.
+Ensure your communication channels are encrypted.

 Behavioral Information

-• Review and adjust privacy settings on social media platforms to minimize personal data collection.
+• Review and adjust privacy settings on social media platforms and websites you sign up for to minimize the collection of personal data.

 Professional Information